21 minute read

 In this deep dive, we will move beyond the marketing hype of “AI” and dissect the specific neuro-symbolic capabilities required for an LLM to function as an effective agent.
 We will explore reasoning paradigms, the mechanics of context, the landscape of models available today, and the benchmarks that actually matter.

 This is not a post about “How to use ChatGPT.”
-CA post about the computer science of agency—how we map the fuzzy, probabilistic outputs of a neural network into the rigid, deterministic world of software action.
+This is a post about the computer science of agency, how we map the fuzzy, probabilistic outputs of a neural network into the rigid, deterministic world of software action.

 Not all LLMs can be agents.
 A model might be excellent at creative writing (high perplexity, good flow) but terrible at agency.
 Agency requires a specific set of skills, often referred to as the “Cybernetic Stack” of LLMs.